joakim/kay/README.md

 The language offers a small set of easy to understand concepts and a simple syntax, yet is capable of implementing most constructs typically found in high-level programming languages, while remaining truly multi-paradigm.

 It should even be possible to translate the global cells and methods into other natural languages than English, enabling developers to code in their native language.
-Combined with its simplicity and flexibility, this could be a powerful tool for teaching programming to kids worldwide.
+Combined with its simplicity and flexibility, this could be a powerful tool for teaching programming to kids worldwide, true to the spirit of Smalltalk.

 <br/>